npabramovich/reporting-1/README.md

 ### Demo mode

-To explore the app with sample data:
+To explore the app with sample data without setting up email providers:

 ```bash
 # Add to .env.local